Join our global community of 1,000+ volunteers delivering Aid with Dignity

 You’ll be working where you can create the biggest impact

-At present, we’re concentrating our efforts in Moldova, Cyprus, Greece and UK, but our unique Aid With Dignity approach is growing in demand and we could be expanding our scope of operations any time soon.
+At present, we’re concentrating our efforts in Moldova and Cyprus for now but our unique Aid With Dignity approach is growing in demand and we could be expanding our scope of operations any time soon.

 - The Dignity Market is run in the style of a shop allowing people to choose what they want from a budget they’re given.
 You will need to be very customer friendly and happy to deliver a personal service.